 “And, the claimant and the defendant having agreed to the terms set out in the annexed schedule, it is ordered that all further proceedings in this action be stayed, except for the purpose of carrying such terms into effect.”

 Entering consent orders

 Administrative consent orders

-The order itself has to be drawn up in all of the agreed terms and bear the words ‘By Consent.’
-Further, it is necessary to be signed by solicitor or counsel for each party.
+The order must be drawn up incorporating all agreed terms and expressed to be ‘By Consent’.
+It must also be signed by the solicitor or counsel for each party.
 In cases where terms are annexed in a schedule, provisions regarding the payment of money out of court should be contained in the body of the order rather than in the schedule.

 Consent orders approved by the court